-Sports Day for Years 3 to 6 is on Friday morning in Terms 1 and 4, Friday afternoon in Term 2.
+Please see the Newsletters for times and days for Sport.
 Students are organised into four sporting houses and compete in a range of in-school activities.
 The school also has sporting teams that participate in interschool activities at district, zone and regional level.
-You will be advised of these activities as they
+You will be advised of these activities as they occur.

 Sporting programs for K-2 classes are organised by class or stage teachers and generally take place on Friday mornings, unless otherwise advised.
-Students wear joggers and their sports uniform on nominated sports days.
+Students wear joggers on nominated sports days.